Feb 3, 2019

 Instructions:

-• Add the shells, onion, carrots and celery to a baking sheet and roast until browned, about 30 minutes.
+• Heat oven to 400ºF (200ºC).
+Add the shells, onion, carrots and celery to a baking sheet and roast until browned, about 30 minutes.

-• Add to a large stockpot with the tomato paste, 12 cups of water, the garlic and peppercorns.
-Bring to a boil then reduce heat to medium-low and simmer for 1 hour.
-Strain broth through a fine-mesh sieve and discard the solids.
+• Strain broth through a fine-mesh sieve and discard the solids.
 Season with salt to taste.
 Refrigerate broth in an airtight container for up to 1 week or freeze for up to 6 months.

 For the lobster bisque:

-• Heat the oil in a large heavy pot over medium-high heat until hot.
-Sauté the onion, celery, and carrot (a mirepoix) until the onion becomes translucent and soft, about 10 minutes.
-Add the garlic, thyme, tarragon, bay leaves, peppercorns, brandy, stirring, until almost all liquid is evaporated, about an additional 5 to 8 minutes.
+• Add the garlic, thyme, tarragon, bay leaves, peppercorns, brandy, stirring, until almost all liquid is evaporated, about an additional 5 to 8 minutes.

 • Remove the pot from the heat and pour the mixture through a fine mesh sieve into a large saucepan, pressing on the solids to extract as much liquid as possible.
 Discard the leftover solids.

-• Return the bisque to the pot over medium heat.
+• Return the bisque to the pot over medium-low heat.
 Add rice and cook until the rice is extremely soft, about 30 minutes.
-Add mixture to blender and blend until smooth.
-Strain through a fine-mesh sieve then return to pot.

-• Turn the heat down to low and season with salt and pepper, to taste.
+• Whisk in the cream and season with salt and pepper, to taste.
 Add ½ pound of the lobster meat and stir to combine, reserving some for garnishing the soup.
-Divide among warmed soup bowls and top with the remaining lobster and finish with a bit of the brandy.

 DID YOU MAKE THIS?